k-talo/volatile-highlights.el/README.md

 You can toggle vhl's xref integration with the customization flag `vhl/use-xref-extension-p`.

+## Visual and Performance

+- Face: Customize `vhl/default-face` to match your theme for clear highlights.
+- Large ranges: Static (non-pulsing) highlights are often easier to read than pulsing for big changes.
+- Avoid stacking: Do not layer multiple highlight systems for the same action (e.g., xref pulse + VHL) unless intentional.

 ## Extending with Other Packages

 `volatile-highlights` can be configured to work with other packages that have their own yank/paste or insertion/deletion commands.

+For a broader, task-oriented guide (user and developer examples), see the Extending Guide: [docs/extending.md](docs/extending.md).

 ### Evil (Extensible Vi Layer)